The latest book-ish news ~

 Lyrical Press, a subsidiary of Kensington, will publish Dixie’s brand new three book, military themed, romantic suspense series through their soon-to-be-launched digital-first imprint, Liaison.
 The first book, Heart of a SEAL, will have a release date in April of 2018, and the next two novels will follow within six months or so of each other.

 Keep your eyes open for the announcement heralding the exciting cover reveal coming soon!
-Meanwhile, enjoy this short teaser from Heart of a SEAL!
+Meanwhile, here’s the back cover blurb and a short teaser from Heart of a SEAL!

 HEART OF A SEAL